 I researched my state, and learned there was a different Medicaid program I was eligible for.

 The program I found is a buy-in program for working adults while disabled.
-I used to make jewelry, so my work now is selling a few pieces of jewelry each month as self-employment.
-There is no limit on how little I earn.
+I make jewelry at home, so my work is selling a few pieces of jewelry each month as self-employment.
+There is no minimum income rules.
 Each state has different rules.

 The Next Problem